Code-Institute-Submissions/Sojasmine-my-MLS1-Tina-s-Bakery_AprResub/README.md

 [W3C Validator](https://validator.w3.org/)to check HTML
 ___
 # 5. Deployment
-To deploy the Githubpages, I used the following steps:
+To deploy the Github pages, I used the following steps:
   * Before creating the repository, I used [Code institute student full templalte link](https://github.com/Code-Institute-Org/gitpod-full-template).
   * Click on ** use this template** and create my repository.
   * [Repository name](https://github.com/Sojasmine/my-MLS1-Tina-s-Bakery)
-  * From the settings, under the GithHub Pages, I choose **master** branch and clicked the save button.
+  * From the settings, under the GithHub Pages, I choose **master** branch and clicked on the Save button.
   * My github page is published at [site name](https://sojasmine.github.io/my-MLS1-Tina-s-Bakery/)
-  * Back on the top of my repository pages, beside the green _gitpod_ button.
-I wrote a short description about my project linked in with my github page.
+  * Back on the top of my repository pages, besides the green _gitpod_ button.
+I wrote a short description of my project linked in with my github page.
 I added Tina's Bakery as **topics**.

-Forking is a making a copy of the repository:
+Forking is making a copy of the repository:

- Steps to fork the Githug Repository
+ Steps to fork the GitHub Repository
-  * Log in into your Github account
+  * Log in into your Github account.
   * Find the Github repository with you'd like to fork.
   * Go to the top of the repository page [here](https://github.com/Sojasmine/my-MLS1-Tina-s-Bakery).
   * Click the Fork button on the upper right-hand side under your profile photo.
-  * Now, you have the copy of the repository on your Github account.
+  * Now, you have a copy of the repository on your Github account.
 Clone a repository:
   * You have to determine the URL for the forked repository before you can _clone it_
-  * Copy the URL an then use it with *git clone*
+  * Copy the URL and then use it with *git clone*
-  * Remember that it is the copy you have to clone not the original repository
+  * Remember that it is the copy you have to clone not the original repository.

 # 6. Credits

-* These websites were great help for me during this project:
+* These websites were a great help for me during this project:

   * [W3 schools](https://www.w3schools.com)